 Malabi — a rose-flavored sweetness and a mastic-infused light cream topped with pistachios — is the perfect ending to every meal!
 This is the best dessert for children and for dinner parties.

 For the tea lovers and fanatics who passionately seek food and tea pairings and yearn to explore the dynamic between the aromas and flavors we find in teas and food, mentha pulegium or pennyroyal tea is delightful with malabi.
-Analyzing the unique aromatic properties of this Greek herbal tea, its delicate and minty flavor awakens your senses, balances and even accentuates this mastic-infused pudding.
+This Greek herbal tea with its delicate and minty flavor awakens your senses, balances and even accentuates the Constantinopolitan malabi dessert.